tbranyen/backbone.layoutmanager/README.md

       name: "main.html"
     });

-    // In the left column put in a sub view main.partials[".left"] = new List.Views.Create();
+    // In the secondary column, put a new Login View. main.partials[".secondary"] = new LoginView();

-    // Insert into the DOM
+    // Contents is a DOM node that contains the layout.
+In this example
-    main.render(function(contents) {
+    // it is being injected into the container DIV. main.render(function(contents) {
       $(".container").html(contents);
     });